-If the automatic transmission shifts frequently between 3rd and 4th gears while going up a hill, turn off the overdrive (O/D) (see page 145).
+If the automatic transmission shifts frequently while going up a hill, shift to D3.

 If you must stop when facing uphill, use the foot brake or parking brake.
 Do not try to hold the vehicle in place by pressing on the accelerator, as this can cause the automatic transmission to overheat.